-Department Mission/Purpose:
+Program Mission/Purpose:

-The mission of the Department of Chemistry at Benedictine University is to provide students with an appreciation and understanding of chemistry through our instruction, coursework and research collaborations.
-The goal is to prepare students for future careers in the chemical sciences, further education and lifelong learning.
+The mission of the Chemistry Program at Benedictine University is to provide students with an appreciation and understanding of chemistry through our instruction, coursework and research collaborations.
+We prepare students for future careers in the chemical sciences, further education and lifelong learning.